CSCI1090-S24/ps2/README.md

 <img src="img/recidivism.jpg" width="500">

+Following the structure you used for Part 1 (i.e., no need for a separate function), write a Python program called `ps2-part4.py` that calculates recidivism risk based on this simple model.
+Ask the user for (1) the number of prior arrests; (2) whether there are prior arrests for a local ordinance; and (3) the individual's age at release.

-Following the structure you used for any of the three problems above, write a Python program called `ps2-part4.py`.
-You can include your own function (like in Parts 2 and 3) or not (as in Part 1).
-Here's are a few sample runs of the program.
-Remember that your output must match this output in terms of words, formatting, etc.
+Here's are a few sample runs of the program. **Remember that your output must match this output in terms of words, formatting, etc.**

-Example 1
+Example 1:

 ```
 Prior arrests: 3